The March Workshop

 Call for Children Of Gaia CO Protest Procession Participants:

 Calling all BIPOC trans and cis women to join the core Children of Gaia CO Squad.
-On May 25, 2021 we will march as a characterized entourage through historically anti-Black neighborhoods of COS to help animate Gaia.
-And greet local politicians.
+On the weekend proceeding the anniversary of George Floyd's murder ( May 25) we will present the 12ft tall puppet Black Mother Goddes (x) Gaia in the parking lot of the MAC with performers from local artists.
+With a plan to later march as a characterized entourage through historically anti-Black neighborhoods of COS to help animate Gaia and great local politicians.
 The ensemble includes, but is not limited to:

 protest captains / drummers / musicians / brass and marching band